Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     ![terminal for game](./assets/codeS15a.png)

+    !!! note

-**Note:** If your code does not run, double check it matches exactly as shown, with extra emphasis on the indentation.
+        If your code does not run, double check it matches exactly as shown, with extra emphasis on the indentation.
 Python uses indentation as its reference to know when blocks of code end and where they begin.
 Misaligning the indentations will result in the program working.

 ## Conclusion